spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex-project-guidelines.md

 ## Modify the Address Form with country-specific fields

-Make sure that the address form in your Storefront has the required fields in that country.
-For example, the `State` should be added in the US, and the `Province` should be added in Canada.
+Make sure that, in your Storefront, the address form has the required fields for each country.
+For example, the US store should have the **State** field, and the CA store should have the **Province** field.

 ## Specify the Country Code

 Vertex uses a hierarchy structure for tax determination.
 The highest in the structure is the Company code.
-Therefore, it is important to set up your company code in Vertex and in the Vertex configuration page in Spryker.
+Make sure to set up your company code in Vertex and Spryker.
+For more information on configuring Vertex in Spryker, see [Configure Vertex](/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/configure-vertex.html)

-## Understand the data sent to Vertex
+## The data sent to Vertex

 By default, the following data is sent to Vertex for tax calculation: